openshift/enhancements/enhancements/installer/feature-sets.md

 #### Failure Modes

-Feature gating itself is straightforward install config validation, so there are no predictable, significant failures.
+Feature gating itself is straightforward install-config validation, so there are no predictable, significant failures.

 #### Support Procedures

-We must clearly identify clusters that are installed with gated features.
-The only method for doing this that I am aware of is by making the cluster non-upgradeable.
-If other resources should be written for tech preview clusters, please advisde.
+This should already be consistent with standard tech preview practices.

 ## Implementation History